Master in Human and Natural Resource Studies: Career Path

 Some of the knowledge and skills that students may gain through a Master's degree in Human and Natural Resource Studies include:

-• Knowledge of the principles of resource management and conservation biology, including the ecological, economic, and social aspects of natural resource use and management.
+• Knowledge of resource management principles and conservation biology, including the ecological, economic, and social aspects of natural resource use and management.

-• Understanding of the legal and policy frameworks that govern environmental protection and resource management, including national and international laws and regulations.
+• Understanding the legal and policy frameworks governing environmental protection and resource management, including national and international laws and regulations.

-• Knowledge of research methods and the ability to conduct original research in the field of human and natural resource studies.
+• Knowledge of research methods and the ability to conduct original human and natural resource studies research.

 • Understanding of the human dimensions of environmental change, including the social and cultural factors that shape human interactions with the environment.